Harrix/Harrix-CodeStyle/Style-Git.md

 * **Build** - build project.
 * **Docs** - documentation work.

+## Rules

+All commits must start with the specified prefixes

+All commits related to the documentation should start with "Docs" with its description.

 Do not end the subject line with a period.

-All commits related to the documentation should start with "Docs" with its description.

 ## Examples